-1. Start Emergency Generator and put it on load.
+1. Start an Emergency Generator and put it on load.

-2. As far as possible, shut off all machinery in Engine room.
+2. As far as possible, shut off all machinery in the Engine room.

-3. Take Engine room log book, Movement Book and other important documents (if possible) from Engine room.
+3. Take Engine room log book, Movement Book, and other important documents (if possible) from the Engine room.

 4. Order immediate evacuation of the Engine room spaces and muster all the officers and Crew at the Muster Station.

-6. Chief engineer should operate the fixed fire extinguishing system.
+6. The chief engineer should operate the fixed fire extinguishing system.